tvvocold/enableDNS/README.md

 #EnableDNS

-EnableDNS is a DNS management solution written in python and realeased under the GPLv2 license.
-All operations are written directly to a MySQL database (in theory you can use PostgreSQL as well), and read by bind9 through the DLZ (dinamically loadable zones) module.
+EnableDNS is a DNS management solution written in Django and realeased under the GPLv2 license.
+Zones are written directly to a MySQL database (in theory you can use PostgreSQL as well), and read by bind9 through the DLZ (dinamically loadable zones) module.

 All interaction is done through a REST api.
-The core itself does not handle user registration in any way, but you may add users through the admin interface which is enabled by default.
+The core itself does not handle user registration in any way, but you can add users through the admin interface, which is enabled by default.

 ## Installing the core

-We use bind9 in production with the DLZ module enabled.
 There are basically two parts to installing EnableDNS, and having a fully functional DNS solution.
-The first part is installing the core itself, and the second part is installing your nameservers and taking care of the MySQL (or POstgreSQL) replication to all the nameservers.
+The first part is installing the core itself, and the second part is installing your nameservers and taking care of the MySQL (or PostgreSQL) replication to all the nameservers.

-The following instructions assume you are using Ubuntu 12.04 and that you have already created a user (let's say edns) which you will use to run EnableDNS.
+The following instructions assume you are using Ubuntu 12.04 and that you have already created a user (let's say edns) which will run EnableDNS.

 We'll start by installing the needed dependencies: